 - This soup is made with only 10 ingredients that you probably already have on hand in your pantry and fridge.

-- It comes together in about 30 minutes.
+- It comes together in relatively quickly.

 - Like most soup recipes, it’s made in one pot for easy cleanup.